-The power supply unit cannot be considered as high power function generator, because it is only post-connected to the FG.
+The power supply unit can't be considered as high power function generator, because its power stages are only post-connected to the FG.
 Thus the typical characteristics of a voltage and current source remain.
 Rise and fall times, caused by capacitor charge/discharge, affect the resulting signal on the DC output.
 While the FG is able to generate a sine wave with 1000 Hz or more, the power supply will never be able to follow the generated signal 1:1.